bcosca/fatfree/readme.md

     $user=new DB\SQL\Mapper($db,'users');
     // or $user=new DB\Mongo\Mapper($db,'users');
+    // or $user=new DB\Jig\Mapper($db,'users');
     $user->userID='jane';
     $user->password=md5('secret');
     $user->visits=0;
     $user->save();

 We still use the same save() method.
 But how does F3 know when a record should be inserted or updated?
-At the time a data mapper object is auto-hydrated by a record retrieval, the framework keeps track of the record's primary keys (or `_id`, in the case of MongoDB) - so it knows which record should be updated or deleted - even when the values of the primary keys are changed.
+At the time a data mapper object is auto-hydrated by a record retrieval, the framework keeps track of the record's primary keys (or `_id`, in the case of MongoDB and Jig) - so it knows which record should be updated or deleted - even when the values of the primary keys are changed.
 A programmatically-hydrated data mapper - the values of which were not retrieved from the database, but populated by the application - will not have any memory of previous values in its primary keys.
-The same applies to MongoDB, but using object `_id` as reference.
+The same applies to MongoDB and Jig, but using object `_id` as reference.
 So, when we instantiated the `$user` object above and populated its properties with values from our program - without at all retrieving a record from the user table, F3 knows that it should insert this record.

 ### Caveat for SQL Tables